 - Counsel Canadian Core Fixed Income;

-- Counsel Defensive Global Equity;

-- Counsel Global Low Volatility Equity;

-- o Counsel North American High Yield Bond;
+- Counsel North American High Yield Bond;

-- IPC Canadian Equity;

-- o IPC Private Wealth Visio North American Equity; and
+- IPC Canadian Equity; and

 - o IPC Private Wealth Visio North American Equity High Income.

 Taxation of the Fund if Investing in Foreign-Domiciled Underlying Trusts

 Section 94.1

 A Fund may be subject to section 94.1 of the Tax Act if it holds or has an interest in "offshore investment fund property" within the meaning of the Tax Act.
 In order for section 94.1 of the Tax Act to apply to that Fund the value of the interests must reasonably be considered to be derived, directly or indirectly, primarily from portfolio investments of the offshore investment fund property.
 If applicable, these rules can result in the Fund including an amount in its income based on the cost of its offshore investment fund property multiplied by a prescribed interest rate.
 These rules would apply in a taxation year to a Fund if it could reasonably be concluded, having regard to all the circumstances, that one of the main reasons for that Fund acquiring, holding or having the investment in, the entity that is an offshore investment fund property is to benefit from the portfolio investments of the entity in such a manner that the taxes on the income, profits and gains therefrom for any particular year are significantly less than the tax that would have been applicable if such income, profits and gains had been earned directly by a Fund.
 The Manager has advised that none of the reasons for a Fund acquiring an interest in an offshore investment fund property may reasonably be considered to be as stated above.